alpyen/fpga-mediaplayer/docs/vivado.md

 take up a lot of time to simulate the peripheral components such as the flash chip or the LED board.

-For the simulation only the small version of the LED board (8x6) is simulated and the flash chip has not only been capped to 8 kilobytes (instead of 4 Megabytes) but also only implements the basic READ command.
+For the simulation, only the small version of the LED board (8x6) is simulated and the flash chip has not only been capped to 8 kilobytes (instead of 4 Megabytes) but also only implements the basic READ command.
 That also means that the media files ingested into the simulation are also rather tiny.